-- The Harold E LeMay Skatepark at Sprinker Recreation Center will be open with specific hours of operation.
+- The Harold E LeMay Skatepark at Sprinker Recreation Center is open with specific hours of operation.

 - Playgrounds reopen with posted guidelines

-- Additional park restrooms will be open, however continuous access is not guaranteed.
+- Additional park restrooms are open, however continuous access is not guaranteed.
 Portable units may still be used at some locations.

 - Soccer fields at our sports complexes are open for small group practices only with advanced reservations.
 Please contact Jared for more information.